 If you were left reeling after Daenerys' massacre, you weren't alone; even some Game of Thrones stars have shared some less-than-cheerful feelings about the final season.
 Some cast members, including Grey Worm actor (and R&B singer) Jacob Anderson and Bran Stark himself, Isaac Hempstead-Wright, weighed in on a fan petition with over a million signatures calling on HBO to remake Season 8 with better writers.
 Spoiler: The actors are not amused.
 (And neither is Riverdale actress Lili Reinhart.)
 Of course, not everyone responded to Season 8's twists and turns by signing a petition; plenty of folks on the internet channeled their energy into making memes, and we've rounded up the funniest.

 While we couldn't count all the casualties in King's Landing, we ranked the major deaths in Season 8 from most to least satisfying.
 (We're also keeping a tally of all the major deaths in the entire series.)
 Not least of these are Jaime and Cersei Lannister, whose deaths in each other's arms left a certain prophecy unfulfilled.
 And speaking of Cersei, why didn't she use wildfire to fight Daenerys' army?
+Plus, one of the major deaths almost didn't happen.
+Find out which dead GoT character was originally supposed to live.

 Next episode is the last one, and the trailer for the Game of Thrones finale shows Dany standing before what's left of her conquered kingdom.
 At this point, Vegas is betting heavily on Bran Stark to win the Iron Throne, and that's not a bad thing: Bran just might be the best person to rule the Seven Kingdoms.
 Who's the wrong person to rule?
 That would be the former cleverest man alive, Tyrion Lannister.
 Regardless of who wins, there are bound to be plenty of loose ends and obscure questions that remain unanswered.
 But don't expect a trailer for the upcoming prequel series to answer any questions; HBO isn't airing a prequel trailer with the finale.
 But there is a cool trailer for the upcoming Game of Thrones documentary, The Last Watch, which shows Kit Harington crying during the Season 8 table read.
 That is set to air on HBO a week after the finale.